-- Jonathan completed his student teaching in physics with part-time TIR Jim Overhiser during the 2010-11 acedemic year.
+- A student completed his student teaching in physics with part-time TIR Jim Overhiser during the 2010-11 acedemic year.
 He has recently interviewed for a position in the Washington, D.C. school system.

-- Ayelet, a Master UTA, graduated this May, and is currently beginning a MAT program in math and physics teaching at Hunter College.
+- A Master's student at UTA, graduated this May, and is currently beginning a MAT program in math and physics teaching at Hunter College.

-- Andrew, a Master UTA, graduated this May, and is about to begin a year as a TA at the Cornell Medical College in Doha, Qatar.
+- Another UTA Master's student, graduated this May, and is about to begin a year as a TA at the Cornell Medical College in Doha, Qatar.
 Upon his return he is planning a career in H.S. physics teaching.

-- Christina and Tony are continuing as Master UTAs and have become accepted 'members' of the CTE program,
+- Two students are continuing as Master UTAs and have become accepted 'members' of the CTE program,

 - 3 other UTAs are continuing as Master UTAs.